millerdev/lms-ultralight/README.md

-# Ultralight (preview) - a Logitech Media Server skin
+# Ultralight - a Logitech Media Server skin

 Ultralight is a responsive skin for Logitech Media Server that works well on desktop and mobile browsers.